Certifiably Pseudorandom Financial Derivatives: The Model and Key Definitions

 Note that $\derivsize \derivdeg$ is the maximum possible value of the entire CDO family with no lemons.
 The error $\eps$ for the CDO family is at most the maximum error for a tranche, and hence at most 1.

-We can compare our notion of pseudorandom to the notion of lemon cost.
+We can compare our notion of pseudorandom error to the traditional notion of lemon cost.
 The lemon cost is the value without any lemons minus the value with lemons.
+In a sense, we are dividing the lemon cost into two components: the unavoidable lemon cost plus the cost of dishonest placement.
+The unavoidable lemon cost is the lemon cost for an honest seller who randomly places the lemons.
+The cost of dishonest placement is the additional cost from a dishonest seller who strategically places the lemons.
+Thus, the normalized cost of dishonest placement is upper bounded by the pseudorandom error.

-Thus the error above is at most the normalized lemon cost, but it could be significantly less.
+On the other hand, the pseudorandom error above is at most the normalized lemon cost, but it could be significantly less.
 For example, if all underlying assets are lemons, the lemon cost will be high, but the error in our definition will be 0, since the value doesn't change depending on the lemon placement.
-Indeed, the error above is small if the lemon cost doesn't depend significantly on the lemon placement.
+Indeed, the pseudorandom error is small if the lemon cost doesn't depend significantly on the lemon placement.